Board of Visitors honors Khidir Hilu of biological sciences with emeritus status

 Hilu held a Fulbright scholarship to train graduate students and faculty in techniques of DNA fingerprinting at University of Bin Zuhor, Morocco, and also used U.S. Agency for International Development grants to establish a molecular lab at Egerton University, Kenya, to promote the breeding of their native crop finger millet.

 During his career at Virginia Tech, Hilu mentored 24 graduate students, six post-doctoral appointees, and approximately 60 undergraduate students involved in research projects.
-He won teaching awards from the Department of Biological Sciences, the College of Science, and was a College of Science nominee for the university William E. Wine Award.
+He won teaching awards from the Department of Biological Science, and the College of Science, and was a College of Science nominee for the university William E. Wine Award.

 Hilu received his bachelor’s degree and master’s degree from the University of Baghdad and a Ph.D. from the University of Illinois.